SAP-samples/cloud-sfsf-benefits-ext/README.md

 **Running against Local IDP (Optional)**

-The aforementioned method have one severe limitation that it would allways allow single predefined user Nancy Nash ('nnnn') mapped to your HCP user to login in the applcication and explore it.
+The aforementioned method have one severe limitation that it would always allow single predefined user Nancy Nash ('nnnn') mapped to your HCP user to login in the application and explore it.
 In order to explore the application from the view of multiple SuccessFactors users you would have to configure Local IDP and configure it in your SAP HCP Trial account.

 You can use the set of users delivered within the application (see Running on Local Server section) and provide them with Local IDP Provider to the cloud instance.
 Follow he process described [here](https://help.hana.ondemand.com/help/frameset.htm?754818ea63874ea38843ab0ed1928765.html).